After surpassing a $500 billion market cap, Tesla has had a good run of it in 2020. Is Tesla past its peak or still a good investment?

 The bull case for Tesla

 Tesla has shown remarkable growth this year.
-Its stock is up 435% year-to-date (YTD) and 891% for the last 12 months.
-In its latest earnings report, Tesla posted its fourth-straight quarter of profitability, generating $418 million in free cash flow.
-Its total revenue came in at just over $6 billion, up 1.3 % from Q1.
+Its stock is up 600% year-to-date (YTD).
+In its latest earnings report, Tesla posted its fifth-straight quarter of profitability, generating $1.4 billion in free cash flow.
+Its total revenue grew by 39%, and it posted record numbers in deliveries, profitability, and free cash flow.
 Even during a pandemic, Tesla has managed to generate profit and increased growth.

 Production of the exciting ‘Million Mile’ battery is in the works and should be seen by the end of 2020.
 This battery could revolutionise the electric car industry and indeed make certain arguments around ‘range anxiety’ in electric vehicles redundant.
 Additionally, by increasing the battery life the overall cost of owning a Tesla car could be reduced, making it accessible to more people.